canonical/lxd/doc/rest-api.md

                "mode": "pull",                                                      // "pull" and "push" is supported for now "operation": "https://10.0.2.3:8443/1.0/operations/<UUID>",          // Full URL to the remote operation (pull mode only)
                "certificate": "PEM certificate",                                    // Optional PEM certificate.
 If not mentioned, system CA is used.
-               "base-image": "<fingerprint>",                                       // Optional, the base image the container was created from
+               "base-image": "<fingerprint>",                                       // Optional, the base image the instance was created from
-               "container_only": true,                                              // Whether to migrate only the container without snapshots.
+               "instance_only": true,                                               // Whether to migrate only the instance without snapshots.
 Can be "true" or "false".
                "secrets": {"control": "my-secret-string",                           // Secrets to use when talking to the migration source
                            "criu":    "my-other-secret",
                            "fs":      "my third secret"}